-There are four kinds of forms that most affect legal practice - (1) the kind published in Form Books that publishers sell to law firms and law libraries, (2) the kind produced by commercial publishers and provided individually either free or for-fee for the use of lawyers; (3) the kind sold to the general public for basic legal matters and (4) the kind written by courts, administrative agencies, etc., that lawyers fill out and submit to the court, agency, etc. and (5) sample documents actually used in the course of legal practice.
+There are at least five kinds of forms that most affect legal practice - (1) the kind published in Form Books that publishers sell to law firms and law libraries, (2) the kind produced by commercial publishers and provided individually either free or for-fee for the use of lawyers; (3) the kind sold to the general public for basic legal matters and (4) the kind written by courts, administrative agencies, etc., that lawyers fill out and submit to the court, agency, etc. and (5) sample documents actually used in the course of legal practice.

 1. Form Books: Form books contain sample forms that lawyers can use as models for drawing up contracts, pleadings, and other documents in the course of their work.
 There are several kind of form books, but generally they are either business-related or practice related.
 Many form books are published as multi-volume sets.